themattbirch/Portfolio/src/content/posts/how-optimize-website-performance-google-page-experience-update.md

 However, what business owners, SEOs, marketers and digital media professionals around the world want to know is how it will impact ranking.
 And what the potential outcomes will be.
 These questions won’t be answered overnight, as it will require a lot of testing and sharing of knowledge to gain actionable insights about the update’s impact.

 But if your website has been negatively impacted in any way: Don’t worry, you’re not alone.
-The good news is that we’re here to help with website optimization solutions.
+The good news is that I'm here to help with [web development](/contact) solutions.

 In the meantime, here are the three most important takeaways from this blog post , as well as our two cents on how you can optimize your website for the Page Experience algorithm.